wiewior04/mern_stack_project/README.md

 3. execute command 'yarn start', web app will be then avaiable on http://localhost:3000/
 4. go into mern_stack_project/api
 5. execute command 'nodemon index.js', Node.js app will be running trough Nodemon tool.
 Available on http://localhost:4000/

+### TBD list
+- Create post page
+- Modify post page
+- Displaying posts from the database, not static posts from HTML
+- Contenerize the app through creating dockerfile
+- try to put the dockerfile on running AWS EC2 instance